Dj5822/Dj5822/README.md

-I'm a perpetually confused, self-proclaimed software engineer...
+I'm a perpetually confused guy that writes Python scripts that do useless stuff...

+The code's unusable by anyone other than me though, so don't even try to clone it.

-Anyway, coding is fun (maybe?), but remember to get enough sleep everyone!
+Anyway, coding is fun, but remember to get enough sleep everyone!

 Stay healthy, and stay cool.